-One of Aaron's highest achievements was to be announced the overall winner of The Guardians Britain Is Competition, with the photograph, The Western Ranger.
+Aaron was chosen as the overall winner of The Guardians Britain Is Competition, with the photograph, The Western Ranger.
 The aim of the Competition was to discover the defining image of Britain today.